Jets bomb Syrian city after intelligence general killed

 The Organisation for the Prohibition of Chemical Weapons says it is confident that it can meet deadlines for the destruction of the chemical stockpiles, although it still faces major challenges.

-At least one site linked to Syria's chemical weapons program - near the northern town of Safira - is close to ongoing battles between rebels and Assad's forces.
+At least one site linked to Syria's chemical weapons programme - near the northern town of Safira - is close to ongoing battles between rebels and Assad's forces.

 Malik Ellahi, special adviser to the OPCW's director Ahmet Uzumcu, said discussions were being held to gain access to sites in sensitive locations.